 Last updated: April 2, 2026

 The most important clinical decision with Foot Care Seniors Preventing Falls Managing Arthritis Staying Independent isn't which treatment to start with — it's which subtype or underlying cause you actually have.
 Our podiatrists regularly see patients who've been treated for months for the wrong diagnosis.
 The correct identification changes the entire treatment path.
-Call (810) 206-1402 — Dr. Tom evaluates this condition at both Howell and Bloomfield Hills locations.
+Call (810) 206-1402 — Dr. Tom evaluates this condition at both Howell and Bloomfield Township locations.

 Why Foot Health Becomes Critical with Age